 Jo obtained a doctorate from the University of London, where she was awarded a Modern Law Review Scholarship.
 She also holds a LLM from the University of Pennsylvania, where she was a Thouron scholar, and an undergraduate degree from the University of Oxford.

-Eddie obtained an undergraduate degree from Harvard University, a Magister Artium from Humboldt-Universität zu Berlin, a Juris Doctor from Columbia University and a Master of Laws from King’s College London.
+Eddie obtained an undergraduate degree from Harvard University, a Juris Doctor from Columbia University, a Master of Laws from King’s College London, and both a Magister Artium and doctorate from Humboldt-Universität zu Berlin.
 In 2011 he was selected to participate in the Atlantik-Brücke German-American Young Leaders Programme, and in 2009 he was awarded the Georg Schwarzenberger Prize by the Institute for Advanced Legal Studies for postgraduate performance in international law.
 Eddie is a member of the New York State Bar.